vitostamatti/pydes/docs/examples/04-queue-example.md

 ## Run Simulation

 With all this defined.
 We build the `Simulator` and the components involved.
-We schedule both procesess and then start the simulation.
+We schedule both processes and then start the simulation.

 ```bash
 --8<-- "./docs/code/04_queue_example.py:run"